 Expected to arrive before end of July, the MV Jambo would be launched officially by President Uhuru Kenyatta.
 Earlier, the KFS had sent its team to Turkey to check on the progress and construction of this state of the art, and they confirmed that the ferry was ready to start its operation at Likoni Channel.

 MV Jambo is expected to help ease current services at the busy Likoni channel.
 The ferry is double ended, it has a length of around 84.6 meters and has been crowned with both Turkey and Kenyan Flags.
+If you ever wanted to get a flag then here is An Ultimate Guide and Everything There Is to Know About Flags for Deceased Veterans.
 To ensure that services provided at the channel would be efficient, the Kenyan government requested for a second ferry, Mv Safari, which is expected to arrive on 3rd November 2017.
 It is estimated that the two ferries cost the Kenyan government KSh 1.9 billion.

 De-congesting the Likoni channel